You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 • Loses out on inflation.

-• Opportunity costs are riskier but provide higher yields.
+• Opportunity costs are riskier but offer higher yields.

 What are the Advantages and Disadvantages of Investing?

-Making investments have a higher potential for returns than just saving money, providing the ability to grow wealth over time and the perfect opportunity to achieve long-term goals like buying a house.
+Making investments has a higher potential for returns than just saving money.
+They can grow wealth over time and provide the perfect opportunity to achieve long-term goals like buying a house.

 Advantages: